 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 BankFive had $7.38 million in non-current loans and owned real-estate with $80.86 million in equity and loan loss allowances on hand to cover it.
 This gives BankFive a Texas Ratio of 9.12% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for BankFive held steady from 7.00% as of December 31, 2012 to 9.12% as of December 31, 2013, resulting in a negative change of 30.28%.
-This indicates that the balance sheet and financial strength for BankFive has held steady in recent periods.
+The Texas Ratio for BankFive experienced no significant changes from 7.00% as of December 31, 2012 to 9.12% as of December 31, 2013, resulting in a negative change of 30.28%.
+This indicates that the balance sheet and financial strength for BankFive has had no significant changes in recent periods.

 In the past year, BankFive has increased its total deposits by $25.17 million, resulting in 4.08% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth BankFive has shown is excellent.